Petrochelidon pyrrhonota pyrrhonota

 - High counts: 9000 at Lake Minatare, Scotts Bluff Co 22 May 2021, 5000 at Lake Ogallala, Keith Co 20 May 2016, 5000 there 12 May 2017, 3500 between Scottsbluff and Kearney 17 May 1996, and 3500 at Capitol Beach Lake, Lincoln, Lancaster Co 20 May 2017.

-Summer: The BBS Summer Distribution Map for 2007-2013 (Sauer et al 2017) shows that this species is most numerous in the southwest and southern two-thirds of the Panhandle.
+Summer: This species is most numerous in the southwest and southern two-thirds of the Panhandle, although it occurs statewide, mostly near riparian corridors (Mollhoff 2016).
 Breeding colonies have become more numerous in the east in the past 100 to 150 years as these birds have expanded their range across the Great Plains and into eastern North America “coincident with the widespread construction of highway culverts, bridges, and buildings that provide abundant alternative nesting sites” (Brown et al 2013, Brown et al 2020).
 Natural cliff sites, the original nesting habitat used by Cliff Swallow in western US mountains (Brown et al 2020), are scarce in Nebraska away from the Panhandle, although an exception is a cliff site at the mouth of the Niobrara River which has been used for at least 150 years (Ducey 1988).
 In areas where natural (cliffs) or artificial (bridges) nesting sites are unavailable this species is rare or absent.
 For example, Jorgensen (2012) considered it only a migrant in the Rainwater Basin, citing only one historical nesting record.
-BBS trend analysis show a notable statewide annual increase of 6.50% (95% C.I.; 1.93, 10,24) 1966-2013.
+BBS trend analysis for 1966-2019 (Sauer et al 2020) shows a statewide annual increase of 3.16% (95% C.I.; 0.09, 6.91).

 - Breeding Phenology: